 An individual’s art work to be displayed on a plinth or in a cabinet.
 This could also include video, leadlight that does not require a window or other non-2D artwork.
 An artwork may comprise multiple parts, but must be a cohesive whole.
 Limits apply.

 We encourage you to work with others to create a group or collective artwork.
 "Group or collective artwork" means one artwork created by multiple people.
-Please speak to Sue Hawthorne, Volunteer Event Organiser or Vanessa Veldman, Neighbourhood House Coordinator if you wish to enter a work in this category.
+Please speak to Sue Hawthorne, Volunteer Event Organiser or Erin Elderhurst, Neighbourhood House Coordinator if you wish to enter a work in this category.
 Fee will depend on the size of the artwork

 Leadlight (window display only)